Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 Again offsets below 3 make not much sense, so we interpret the offset range as 3 to 482.
 The max offset for longer matches is therefore 482.

 The process of encoding and decoding is the same.
 Only the match offset and length are stored differently.
 For 2-byte matches the length is implicit.

+### Initial bytes

+Text sub-files start with some header bytes in general.
+For example bytes with specify the amount of texts or the text lengths.
+As they are part of the data, they have to be encoded as well.
+But those values can be anything, including the values 1 to 31 which are forbidden otherwise.
+To enable the above encodings, the header bytes can be skipped for compression.
+To accomplish this, the whole compressed data starts with a byte which gives the size of bytes which should not be compressed.
+The amount is then just copied over and then decompression starts.

+If you compress data with this, find the last byte which has a value between 1 and 31.
+Then store the amount (including this last byte) as the first byte of the encoded data.
+A value of 0 is also valid.
+In that case decompression would directly start after reading this initial byte.
+Note that it is not possible to compress data which has an invalid byte after the first 255 bytes.
+So the whole text LOB algorithm is not usable for most binary files or any file which stores some non-text characters after a small header.
+However it should work well for the Ambermoon text container sub-files.
+It was designed for those files.

+### Summary

+The compressed data stream must start with a byte which gives the amount of bytes to copy directly to the output.
+This can't exceed 255.
+Then all bytes are either output as they are or encoded.
+A zero byte becomes 0x1f in the output.
+Every value between 0x00 and 0x1e is an encoded match which might use an additional byte.
+All other bytes are copied as they are.